-Apart from heightened perceptions of being consumers.
+Apart from heightened perceptions of being modern and futuristic, 3 of 4 consumers feel companies using touchless technologies are empathetic towards consumers.

+In addition, consumers have increased their use of touchless technologies since the start of the pandemic and expect to continue to increase usage over the next year.
 "Consumer shifts towards digitally centric companies is not new, but occasionally there are events that accelerate the speed of those shifts.
 2020 had a number of those events, taking both consumers and companies off guard.